“So … Brock, is it?” she asks, offering an outstretched hand in greeting.

 “So now that I’m down,” he says, confronting her gaze, “you’re going to give me a way out of my misery if I just do something for this agency of yours?
 Maybe screw someone over or blow something up?”

 “Fuck no!” exclaims the Handler, face contorted with rejection.
-“Things like that envelope don’t come with strings attached, especially not those kinds of strings.
-We’re just pretty sure you’ll take us up on the offer in the same way we were pretty sure I’d bump into you that night.”
+“Things like this envelope don’t come with strings attached, especially not those kinds of strings.
+We’re just pretty sure you’ll take us up on the offer in the same way we were pretty sure I’d bump into you that night.

 “As for your circumstances,” she leans in and lowers her voice, “that’s the boat that most of us arrive in.
 The agency scoops us up when we’ve hit the bottom which, I know, sounds opportunistic but believe me when I tell you that it’s just a helping hand.”